 Is a Home Inspection Required?

 In most cases, a home inspection is not required to finance a mortgage, but that doesn’t mean you should forgo it.
 Talking with Tim Scoffield at Connelly Plumbing, he would definitely say that you need a plumbing inspection for your new home.
-They are one of the top plumbers Branson MO has to offer to prospective home buyers.

 Even if you’re buying a foreclosure being sold as-is, an inspection is the only way to find out if you should be planning for major repairs in the future.
 Brand-new homes also need to be inspected.
 Mistakes can be made during the building process, and it’s far better to discover and correct any problems before you move in.